• Home

 Practical Wanderlust is a travel blog written by Lia & Jeremy, aka Liaremy.
 We got married in May of 2016, and then we quit our jobs, sold our stuff, and left for a year-long honeymoon.
 Read more about us here!

 So now you know a little bit about us.
-What about our travel philosophy?
-What kind of foolish job-quitting part-time nomads are we, anyway?!
+But what about our travel philosophy, or how the blog came into being?
+Read on!

 Our Travel Philosophy